TreeOfSelf/PandaPlacer/README.md

 ## Description

 A craftable placer block that can place blocks.
-It is crafted and textured as a dispenser, and it is crafted like one except a piston instead of a bow.
+It is crafted and textured as a dropper, and it is crafted like a dispenser except a piston instead of a bow.
 This mod runs purely on the server-side and doesn't require using client-side mods.
 It holds the rotations and can place rotated player heads/banners depending on how it is placed.
 It can also place blocks upside down depending on the orientation of the placer.
 This mod supports PandaBlockNames & PandaHeads.

 ## Screenshot
 ![Crafting Recipe](https://cdn.modrinth.com/data/cached_images/675b8036ffbaabf250185d5efc5b240a5892660e.png)